Skip to main content

 PR Factor

-Since earned media has greater value than paid advertising, we apply a PR Factor of 2.4 when calculating PR Value.
-This reflects the added impact of organic exposure.
+Earned media typically carries greater credibility and impact than paid advertising.
+To reflect this difference, we apply a PR Factor of 2.4 when calculating PR Value.

 Sources